hypriot/flash/README.md

 The flash script are checked with the [`shellcheck`](https://www.shellcheck.net) static analysis tool.

 The integration tests can be run locally on macOS or Linux.
 We use BATS which is installed with NPM package.
 So you would need Node.js to setup a local development environment.
+As the flash script runs `dd` and some commands with `sudo` it is recommended to use the isolated test environment with Docker or run this local tests in a macOS / Linux VM.

 ```
 npm install